Submitting Jobs

 of QOSGrpCpuLimit

-, that indicates that all of the GPUs of the type you requested that are available for FCA use are already being used.
+, that indicates that all of the GPUs of the type you requested (or the CPUs that are allocated proportional to GPUs) that are available for FCA use are already being used.

 Additional savio3_gpu

-GPUs (including TITAN GPUs) can be accessed by FCA users through the low priority queue.
+GPUs can be accessed by FCA users through the low priority queue.

 Low Priority Jobs (Condos only)¶